 With little chance of getting into America, immigrants who are planning on making false asylum claims will think again before starting out on the long march.
 This is good for the U.S., it is good for Mexico, and most importantly, it is good for genuine asylum seekers who are not being pushed to the back of the line by those with no right or reason to be there.

-Throw in the warring tribes of leftist media groups accusing one another of making false claims, and this is a pretty good day to be Donald J. Trump.We value your comments!
-Please weigh in on our comment section below.
+Throw in the warring tribes of leftist media groups accusing one another of making false claims, and this is a pretty good day to be Donald J. Trump.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com